Thales appoints Proglio as chairman, Caine as CEO

 "Thales's two main shareholders, the French State and Dassault Aviation, welcome these appointments, which are in line with their shareholders' agreement, and will continue to support Thales's management," the company said in a statement after a board meeting.

-(This story corrects in eighth paragraph to say Proglio seen as close to Dassault family instead of Proglio family)
+(The story was corrected in the eighth paragraph to say Proglio seen as close to Dassault family instead of Proglio family)

 (Reporting by Cyril Altmeyer; writing by Leigh Thomas, editing by David Evans)